EanNewton/FamBot/README.md

 There are several events that occur frequently with slight variations, e.g. reading from a file or checking if a user is an administrator.
 For these common tasks I have created the `tutil.py` file.

 Here we will encounter the call to fetchFile() in tutil.py for the first time of many.
-This function looks into our ./docs/ directory for given file in a given directory and simply returns it to be used in our banner.
+This function looks into our ./docs/ directory for a given file in a given directory and simply returns it to be used in our banner.
 Any time the bot will be displaying content to the end users I refer to it as a banner.
 I implemented it this way as part of the second core philosophy, Easy to Modify, so that these common messages can be changed on the fly without needing to interrupt service to users by stopping and reloading the entire bot to change internal code.

 ```
 @bot.event